January 04, 2017 7 min read 11 Comments

 Think about it this way.
-If you had 5 minutes to get dressed for that occasion, what would you wear?
+If you had 5 minutes to get dressed for that occasion, what would your ideal clothes be?
 What outfit do you feel most comfortable or confident in?

-For work, it definitely includes leggings (I love our high-rise Minimalist legging).
-A Nomadic V-Neck, long sweater coat, my moto boots and definitely any techie device I can get my hands on (current fav: apple watch).
+For work, it definitely includes leggings (I love our high-rise Dressy Legging).
+A Fair V-Neck, long sweater coat, my moto boots and definitely any techie device I can get my hands on (current fav: apple watch).

-For spending time with friends and my boyfriend, my go-to outfit includes my fav black ripped jeans, nude heels, a silky top, and my leather jacket.
+For spending time with friends and my boyfriend, my ideal clothes includes my fav black ripped jeans, nude heels, a silky top, and my leather jacket.
 Add on rose gold jewelry and I'm good to go.

-For working out, I have a standard uniform of black crops, a sport bra, my nikes, athletic top, our Travelista headband and headphones.
+For working out, I have a standard uniform of black crops, a sport bra, my nikes, athletic top, a headband, scrunchie and headphones.

 Don't be afraid to get too specific in this section.
 The more detail, the better.

-Last step, whether you're feeling ultra-inspired or like you have no idea what your style is, I recommend making a pinterest board of your dream style.
+Last step, whether you're feeling ultra-inspired or like you have no idea what your ideal style is, one of my favourite tips for how to define your style is making a pinterest board of your ideal fashion.

 Find some outfits that you love and pin them to a board (don't forget to follow us for some inspo!).
 Make sure they are outfits you would actually wear!

-The last step in part one is to map out the colours you love.
+The last step in defining your style is to map out the colours you love.